 A candidate for the ME Mode II (Structural Engineering with Architecture) shall register on or before the date of commencement of the programme and shall re-register annually (if appropriate) at the prescribed times until the studies are completed.
-Candidates in the category described by 2. (a) shall register first as 'qualifying students for the Degree of ME Mode II (Structural Engineering with Architecture)', and after satisfying the required entry conditions, they will register for the Degree of ME Research (Structural Engineering with Architecture).
+Candidates who must sit a qualifying examination shall register first as 'qualifying students for the Degree of ME Mode II (Structural Engineering with Architecture)', and after satisfying the required entry conditions, they will register for the Degree of ME Research (Structural Engineering with Architecture).